cherrisimo/oekolopoly-rl/README.md

 ## Repo structure overview

 * [oekolopoly](https://github.com/cherrisimo/oekolopoly-rl/tree/main/oekolopoly) contains the Oekolopoly environment with following differences:
-  * The observation space no longer contains the flag valid_turn as it brings no information for the state of the environment and is better to be stored in a variable within the step function
+  * The observation space no longer contains the flag valid_turn as it brings no information for the state of the environment and is better to be stored in a variable within the step function.
   * Assertions have been added instead of some if-statements for consistency and better readability
+  * Reward focused on keeping the Life Areas *Produktion* and *Bevoelkerung* in their middle values.
   * Multiply render functions have been added to showcase the gameplay of agents
+  * A registered wrapper, which transforms the action space to Box type and has two functions which correct action values.
+For the RL-experiments the first one is being invoked.
 * [oekolopoly_agents](https://github.com/cherrisimo/oekolopoly-rl/tree/main/oekolopoly_agents) carries zip folders with trained agents grouped by the algorithm they've been trained with.

 ## Installing

-Python 3.8 is needed for the module [pytype](https://github.com/cherrisimo/pytype).
+**Python 3.8** is required for the module [pytype](https://github.com/cherrisimo/pytype).

-Create a new environment with tensorflow and the required Python version installed as followed:
+Create a new environment with **tensorflow** and the required Python version installed as followed:

 ```shell
 conda create -n env_name tensorflow python=3.8
 ```

-or install tensorflow in an existing one:
+or install **tensorflow** in an existing one:

 ```shell
 conda install -c anaconda tensorflow
 ```

-Activate environment and install pytype, pybullet and box2dpy:
+Activate environment and install **pytype**, **pybullet** and **box2dpy**:

 ```shell
 conda activate env_name